MeltwaterArchive/trace/_articles/01-introduction.md

 title: Introduction
 ---

 Trace is a dynamic JavaScript charting library which utilises <a href="http://d3js.org">d3</a>.
 It supports a wide variety of data and is easily extensible with new graph types.
+Trace is less than 20kb (even smaller when gzipped).

+<a class="btn" href="https://raw.githubusercontent.com/datasift/trace/master/trace-min.js">Download (v0.1)</a>

 ##tldr;